scottclowe/python-template-repo/README.rst

 The test workflow runs the unit tests.

 Other Continuous integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The file ``.travis.yml`` provides configuration for continuous integration *both* on `Travis CI <https://travis-ci.org/>`_  (`documentation <https://docs.travis-ci.com/user/languages/python/>`_) and on `Shippable <https://shippable.com>`_ (`documentation <http://docs.shippable.com/ci/python-template-repo>`_)
 Note that Shippable has an API aligned with Travis and `operates from <https://docs.platformio.org/en/latest/ci/shippable.html>`_ the ``.travis.yml`` if there is no ``shippable.yml`` configuration file.

 Alternative continuous integration services are also available:

-- Travis has a `free CI plan <https://travis-ci.com/plans>`_ for open source projects.

 - Shippable offers a `limited free service for both open and private projects <http://docs.shippable.com/getting-started/billing-overview/>`_.